-FRIDAY, SEPTEMBER 29, 2023:
+FRIDAY, SEPTEMBER 27, 2024:

+12:00 PM

-3:00 PM No traffic will be allowed to enter onto College Avenue 3:30 PM ALL vehicles parked on College Avenue (including show cars) will begin to be towed at the owner's expense.
-3:45 PM Volunteer vehicles, theme cars, and food vendors enter.
-4:20 PM Vendors must have vehicles off the Avenue.
-4:30 PM Show vehicles are allowed on College Avenue and will be positioned by LTC staff.
+12:30 PM ALL vehicles parked on College Avenue (including show cars) will begin to be towed at the owner's expense.
+12:45 PM Volunteer vehicles, theme cars, and food vendors enter.
+1:20 PM Vendors must have vehicles off the Avenue.
+1:30 PM Show vehicles are allowed on College Avenue and will be positioned by LTC staff.
 Cars will fill up one block at a time, going from the theme cars out.
 9:30 PM License to Cruise officially ends.
 After the crowd disperses, ALL vehicles must be removed from those portions of College Avenue that are remaining closed for the evening.
 Any vehicles remaining in those areas will be towed at the owner's expense.
 Vehicles in other areas of downtown must be legally parked.